danielgesua/HyperKyube/README.md

 # Dependencies

-HyperKyube has a few dependencies.
+HyperKyube has quite a few dependencies.
+Here's a summary of some of them...

 The Gui runs based on python's native tkinter library, and the image manipulations use Python Imaging Library (aka [Pillow](https://github.com/python-pillow/Pillow)).

 Apart from that, the development was greatly facilitated by a killer GUI builder called [Pygubu](https://github.com/alejandroautalan/pygubu), and the file parser makes light usage of [Pydantic](https://github.com/samuelcolvin/pydantic) dataclasses for typecasting.

-Finally the rendered geometry uses [Numpy](https://pypi.org/project/numpy/) for a few simple vector operations.
+The rendered geometry uses [Numpy](https://pypi.org/project/numpy/) for a few simple vector operations, and automation of the Tesseract API is done by [PyTesseract](https://pypi.org/project/pytesseract/).

 Installation of the dependencies is easy and explained in the installation section below.